-Satellite TCP Throughput Calculator
+Satellite TCP/IP Throughput Calculator

 One of the challenges we face in satellite communications networks is latency.
-Due to the inherent latecny of going to and from a geostationary satellite we immediately incur a 550ms latency penality.
+Because of the inherent latecny of going to and from a geostationary satellite we immediately incur a 550ms latency penality.
 We can't change this, this is physics.
 So then we put up that super high speed satellite link, but are unpleasantly surprised to see relatively slow file transfers across this high speed, long distance link -- Bummer!
 Before you call tech support, let's do a quick calculation of what you should can realistically expect in terms of TCP throughput from one host to anotehr over this long distance link.

 When using TCP to transfer data, the two most important factors are the TCP window size and the round trip latency.
 If you know TCP window size and the end to end latency, you can quickly calculate the maximium possible data transfer throughput between two hosts regardless of how much bandwidth you have.